Should dads wake up with baby at night for feedings? If moms are the only ones handling nighttime feedings, dads may need to wake up too. Here’s why.

 Both parents are on the same team, doing the same work.

 It’s nice to have an equal “co-worker” who can brainstorm how to soothe a fussy baby in the middle of the night, or pull his weight with washing baby bottles and pump parts.
+Moms don’t feel like they have to delegate instructions because dads know just as much about what the baby needs.

 When it doesn’t always work